Rsz Img 1840

 Being an introverted student has its pros and cons when it comes to learning a language, according to psycho-linguistics, which is the study of language acquisition for adult and young students.

 Introverts are more analytical and cautious in their approach to learning a new language.
 They are more self-conscious and tend to avoid taking risks in speaking a foreign language (FL) for fear of making mistakes.
+However, just like in their native language, they are stronger in reading and writing in a FL than their extroverted counterparts.

 This can drive many of the career choices they make, which can only be bolstered by focusing on MSA and sharpening their skill in the formal modality of Arabic.
+It will certainly come in handy if they decide to become a political analyst, researcher, or a strategist.

 6- The extrovert

 Unlike the introverts, extroverted students can improve their FL speaking skills much faster because of their less inhibited attitude toward speaking and making errors.
+The reward of the energy gained from the conversation outweighs the cost they put on making mistakes while speaking the FL.

 Parallels can be drawn to children who are still developing their native language skills as explained by famous linguist Skinner*.
-Because extroverts thrive on contact with others, they tend to choose careers that involve dealing with clients, such as sales, marketing and public relations.
+Because extroverts thrive on contact with others, they tend to choose careers that involve dealing with clients, such as sales, marketing, and public relations.

-The type of Arabic that can be useful in these types of jobs is the colloquial one and it would only make sense for them to pick up one Arabic dialect or two to gain a great competitive edge in their field.
+The type of Arabic that can be useful in these types of jobs is the colloquial one, and it would only make sense for them to pick up one Arabic dialect or two to gain a great competitive edge in their field.

 7- The Quran Learner